dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 **Remediated** = The device operating system enforces compliance.
 For example, the user is forced to set a PIN.

 **Quarantined** = The device operating system doesn't enforce compliance.
 For example, Android devices don't force the user to encrypt the device.
-When the device is not compliant, the following actions take place:
+When the device isn't compliant, the following actions take place:

   - The device is blocked if a conditional access policy applies to the user.
   - The company portal notifies the user about any compliance problems.